xerzo/telefication/README.txt

 = How do I get notifications? =

 You get notifications through @teleficationbot which is a Telegram bot.
+Since version 1.3.0 you can use your own bot to get notifications.

 = Is there a limit to the number of notifications? =